Furniture Restoration & Repair

 First Step – Review

-With any restoration project, the first thing you will need to do is review your options.
+With any furniture restoration project, the first thing you will need to do is review your options.
 If the furniture has any discolouration due to water damage, sun bleaching etc., you will want to sand it down and refinish.

 Any scratches and dents will need to be addressed with either sanding or in the case of deeper marks; you may need wood filler and stain to cover the imperfection.